Annual General Meetings

 - Ulaanbaatar, Mongolia, September 2013 (jointly with the EAG); and

-The 2014 Typologies Workshop will be held in Thailand in the last quarter of 2014.
+The FATF/APG Joint Experts' Meeting on Typologies will be held in Bangkok, Thailand in November 2014.

 Summary reports of typologies workshops are located under "Methods and Trends" on the website and can also be found in APG annual reports.